-- 1. Provide an opportunity for the individual customer or his/her representative to receive full consultation regarding the closure decision. - 2.
-Provide written notification, or other appropriate mode of communication of: - a.
-Ineligibility closure determination, explaining in clear and concise language the reason(s) for the ineligibility determination. - b.
-Appeal rights (Rights and Responsibilities) - c.
-Information regarding the Client Assistance Program (CAP) - 3.
-Referral to other agency (ies), including Idaho Department of Labor.
+- Provide an opportunity for the individual customer or his/her representative to receive full consultation regarding the closure decision.
+B. A - Provide written notification of ineligibility closure determination, or other appropriate mode of communication, explaining in clear and concise language the reason(s) for the ineligibility determination. of: - a.
+C. A written notification of appeal Ineligibility closure determination, explaining in clear and concise language the reason(s) for the ineligibility determination. - b.Appeal rights, including the name and address of the person with whom an appeal may be filed, and the availability of (Rights and Responsibilities) - c.
+Information regarding the Client Advocacy Assistance Program (CAP). - 3.
+D. Referral to another other agency (ies), including One-Stop service delivery systems and community rehabilitation programs when appropriate Idaho Department of Labor.